bitdessin/JustDeepIt/docs/source/implementation/is.rst

-To check the detailed usage of method :func:`inference <justdeepit.models.IS.inference>` and all its arguments, refer to the corresponding API documentation.
+To check the detailed usage of method :meth:`inference <justdeepit.models.IS.inference>` and all its arguments, refer to the corresponding API documentation.
-For usage details of methods :func:`format <justdeepit.utils.ImageAnnotations.format>` and :func:`draw <justdeepit.utils.ImageAnnotation.draw>`,
+For usage details of methods :meth:`format <justdeepit.utils.ImageAnnotations.format>` and :meth:`draw <justdeepit.utils.ImageAnnotation.draw>`,
-refer to the API documentation of methods :class:`justdeepit.utils.ImageAnnotations` and :class:`justdeepit.utils.ImageAnnotation`, respectively.
+refer to the API documentation of methods :class:`justdeepit.utils.ImageAnnotations <justdeepit.utils.ImageAnnotations>` and :class:`justdeepit.utils.ImageAnnotation <justdeepit.utils.ImageAnnotation>`, respectively.